Nursing and Caregiving Jobs in Germany

 For foreigners looking for a job in Germany health and elderly care is the sector that cannot be overlooked.
 The German healthcare sector is with seven and a half million employees one of the largest employers in the country and also the one with most job vacancies.
 Apart from the additional five thousand medical doctors that are currently needed in the sector there is a huge shortage of other healthcare personnel, particularly nurses and caregivers.

-As of the end of 2021, 1.67 million nurses and caregivers were employed in German healthcare facilities (1.04 million nurses and 0.63 million caregivers) while ca 13% of them were foreign workers.
+As of the end of 2023, 1.69 million nurses and caregivers were employed in German healthcare facilities (62% of that number were nurses, 38% caregivers) while ca 16% of them were foreign workers.
 However, many more are needed as one nurse in Germany looks after 13 patients in comparison to 6 in the US.
 At the moment there are nearly 200,000 unadvertised vacancies for nursing jobs that would be impossible to fill and the situation is worsening by day.
 This is mainly due to aging of the population as the share of elderly patients is increasing while several hundred thousands of nursing employees are going into retirement.
-As a result, an estimated 500,000 nursing personnel (incl. nurses, caregivers and nursing assistants) would have to be hired by 2030 to prevent staff shortages.
+As a result, besides replacing retired employees, additional 460,000 of nursing personnel (incl. nurses, caregivers and nursing assistants) would have to be hired by 2049 to prevent staff shortages.
 But, a vacancy for a nursing staff member today remains unfilled on average for ca 240 days.

 1. Where are Most Nursing Job Vacancies?

 Geriatric care is the fastest growing segment within the German healthcare sector and thus happens to have most job vacancies for nursing personnel.
 This situation is a result of population aging and retirement of the “baby-boomer” generation that started only recently and will continue for another two decades.
-Germany has one of the longest life expectancies in Europe (78.2 years for men and 83.2 years for women, i.e., 80.7 years combined) while 1.5 million Germans are over 90 years old.
-As of the end of 2021, there were 4.6 million care-dependent Germans, mostly seniors, twice as many as 10 years ago.
+Germany has one of the longest life expectancies in Europe (78.3 years for men and 83.2 years for women, i.e., 80.7 years combined) while 1.5 million Germans are over 90 years old.
+As of the end of 2023, there were 5.2 million care-dependent Germans, mostly seniors, twice as many as 10 years ago.
 Demand for long-term geriatric care is expected to continue growing over the next 15-20 years as the baby-boomer generation ages.
-At the end of 2021, 627,900 people were employed in geriatric care in Germany and many more will be needed in the future.
+Approximately 0.63 million people are employed in geriatric care in Germany and many more will be needed in the future.
 However, for each 100 job openings for geriatric nursing personnel there are only about 35 interested applicants.

 2. The German Government’s Support for Recruiting Foreign Nurses